saurabh1294/react-unsplash-micro-app/README.md

-# react-unsplash-micro-app
-A small react micro app using unsplash API
+## A simple react demo using unsplash API

+## Instructions

+Clone this repo
+Download and install nodejs from https://nodejs.org run npm install run npm start